bjgjaefg23k/openkim-pipeline/docs/tutorial_vm.rst

 Building Content
 ~~~~~~~~~~~~~~~~

 Now that we've downloaded a Test and Model to run, we need to compile them.
-This can be accomplished by issuing the ``makekim`` command from any directory, which will attempt to compile all of the Models, Model Drivers, Tests, and Test Drivers under ``~/openkim-repository/``.
+This can be accomplished by issuing the ``kimitems build`` command from any directory, which will attempt to compile all of the Models, Model Drivers, Tests, and Test Drivers under ``~/openkim-repository/``.
 If you're only looking to compile or recompile a small subset of your local repository, you can do so by manually navigating to the directory of each KIM Item and issuing the ``make`` command (preceeded by ``make clean`` in the case of recompilation).
 In the case of our example, this would amount to the following:

 .. code-block:: bash